simon-ritchie/apysc/docstring_markdowns/apysc/_expression/indent_num.md

 ## `Indent` class docstring

-Class implementation for increment and decrement indentation number.
-Basically use this class at with statement.
+Class implementation for incrementing and decrementing indentation's number.
+Mainly the apysc uses this class at with-statement.

 ### `__enter__` method docstring

-Method to be used by with statement.
-This method will increment indentation number.
+This method is for the use of with-statement — this method increments indentation's number.

 ### `__exit__` method docstring

-Method to be used by with statement.
-This method will decrement indentation number.<hr>
+This method is for the use of with-statement — this method decrements indentation's number.<hr>

 **[Parameters]**